Autodesk/sydevs/sydevs_elements/atomic_nodes.md

 ### Planned Events

-The `planned_event` function is invoked whenever the planned duration elapses without being interruped by an unplanned event.
+The `planned_event` function is invoked whenever the planned duration elapses without being interrupted by an unplanned event.
 If a message is received either before the planned duration elapses or at the same time, then the planned event is essentially cancelled and the unplanned event occurs instead.
 (The instruction `planned_dt -= elapsed_dt` is often used to reschedule the planned event, as in the example above.)
 Like its unplanned counterpart, the planned event handler is invoked with the elapsed duration `elapsed_dt` and returns the planned duration until the next planned event.

 Inside the function, there is often (but not necessarily) one or more instructions to send a message on a message output port.
 These operations make use of the port member function `send`.
 It is possible to send multiple messages on the same port, or multiple messages on multiple ports.
 Even if multiple messages are sent from the same planned event, each message triggers its own separate unplanned event in each receiving node.